City Attorney's Office

 Amanda Callaway is a southwest Missouri native and joined the City of Ozark in November of 2017.
 She graduated from Drury University in 2006 with a Bachelor of Arts in both English and Writing.
 After graduating from Drury, Amanda attended the University of Missouri School of Law.
 She graduated in 2009 with a Juris Doctorate Degree and a Certificate in Dispute Resolution.
 Amanda comes to the City of Ozark from the City of Springfield, Missouri, where she was an Assistant City Attorney for eight years.
 Amanda is licensed to practice law in Missouri and the United States District Court Western District of Missouri.
 Amanda is a member of the Missouri Bar Association, Christian County Bar Association, International Association of Chiefs of Police, and the Immediate Past President of the Southern Missouri Women Lawyers.

-Janet Boone is our Assistant Court Clerk and works part-time.
-She has been with the Municipal Court for seven years.
+Janet Boone is a Legal Technician.
+She has been with the City for 12 years.
 Janet retired from the Derby Kansas USD where she was an elementary school secretary for 20 years.
 She moved to Ozark to be close to her daughter and family and says she didn’t want to miss another day of watching her grandson and granddaughter grow up.
-Municipal Court is a busy place with a small staff working together.
+The City is a busy place with a small staff working together.
 Janet enjoys the diversity of her job duties and is always open to improvements and ideas to make the office more efficient.